 There are many factors which dictate how precise the calibration needs to be.
 The calibration might perfectly align the sensors in one part of the volume, but not in another part, so be sure to check all areas of the volume that will be captured.

-With the sensors still connected, have someone stand in, or place some stationary objects in the areas of the volume that will be captured, and begin streaming to see a point cloud approximation of the sensor alignment.
+With the sensors still connected, have someone stand in, or place some stationary objects in the areas of the volume that will be captured, and begin streaming.
+Enable the Solid/Mesh rendering mode to see approximation of the sensor alignment.
 Have the subject hold out their hands with a single finger pointed up to see how well small details line up.

 Validating in a later stage of the pipeline like Unity is the best way to truly know that the calibration is up to the standards of the project.
 Click 'Stop Calibration', then 'Start Streaming' and recording or livestream a validation scene, then follow the Unity documentation and tutorials to setup the Depthkit Studio expansion package to visually assess alignment.